Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 The content upgrade is a simple content strategy in which you find an existing piece of your content (usually an older piece), update it to make it better and then use it to build your email list.
 Brian Dean, founder of Backlinko, increased his blog post conversion rate from .54% to 4.82% with this approach.

-Once you start upgrading content, Google will notice, because the engagement rate for your content will increase.
+Once you start upgrading content, Google will notice, because the engagement rate for your content will increase, generating more organic traffic.
 If you’re ready to use the content upgrade strategy to increase your search traffic without building backlinks, follow these simple steps:

 Step #1: Use Google to find outdated titles and ideas in your niche that you can improve upon.
 Once you get to Google, type in a popular keyword and add a date.
 For example: